-Essential Information
+Essential information

-Location | |
+| Location | |

-Date and Times | Daily | See page for details |
+| Date and times | Daily | See page for details |

-Price | Treasures Tour: £5 adult, £3.50 student, £2.50 child | Volunteer talks are free |
+| Price | Treasures Tour: £5 adult, £3.50 student, £2.50 child | Private Tour: from £650 for 10 people | Volunteer talks are free |

-Treasures Tour is free for Members.
-Not a member?
+| Free for Members.
+Not a Member?
 Join now |

 The Royal Observatory Greenwich has a rich history that dates back to its founding by King Charles II in 1675.
 Over the centuries, the Observatory firmly established itself as a pioneering place for astronomical discovery, timekeeping, and navigation.

-Amongst many achievements, in its famous walls some of Britain’s greatest minds played a crucial role in solving the problem of longitude and, in 1884, the Royal Observatory was established as the location of the Prime Meridian of the World.
+Among many achievements, in its famous walls some of Britain's greatest minds played a crucial role in solving the problem of longitude and, in 1884, the Royal Observatory was established as the location of the Prime Meridian of the World.

 Learn about pioneering discoveries, the people who made them and the objects that they used with one of our knowledgeable staff and volunteers.
 See our available talks, audio guides and tours below.

-Explore some of the Royal Observatory's most treasured objects, learn all about the astronomers who lived and worked here, and explore how they helped us understand space, time and navigation.
+Explore some of the Royal Observatory's most treasured objects, learn about the astronomers who lived and worked here, and explore how they helped us understand space, time and navigation.
 This guided experience will allow you to explore the history of the site from its very first observations, all the way up to the present day.

 - Duration: Approximately 60 minutes.

 - Prices: £5 for adults, £3.50 for students, £2.50 for children and free for Members.
+You must have purchased Royal Observatory admission to attend the tour.

 - Suitability: Suitable for all ages, recommended ages 12+.